Hulu raises subscription price, Disney+ to follow soon

-Following Hulu and ESPN+, which saw a price hike in August, Disney+ subscription plans will become more expensive in less than two months.
+Following Hulu and ESPN+, that saw a price hike in Aug., Disney+ subscription plans will become more expensive in less than two months.

 These price increases follow other streaming and subscription-based services that have been raising their costs throughout the year.